bowen0701/docker-scala-spark-ml-zeppelin/README.md

-# Learning Scala for Machine Learning
+# Learn Scala for Machine Learning

 This project is to collect my practices for learning Scala, with the purpose of building machine learning-based products and targeting people with Python programming background, like me.